-- 15.1 Subject to the provisions of subclauses 15.3 and 15.19, and except as provided in subclause 15.2, all time worked at the direction of the employer outside an employee's ordinary working hours will be paid for at the rate of time and a half for the first 3 hours and double time thereafter. - 15.2 Overtime rates outside of ordinary working hours - (a) Subject to the provisions of subclauses 15.3 and 15.19, all time worked at the direction of the employer outside an employee's ordinary working hours on any day between midnight and 6.00 am or on a Saturday after 12.00 noon or on a Sunday will be paid for at the rate of double time. - (b) Subject to the provisions of subclauses 15.3 and 15.19, all time worked at the direction of the employer outside an employee's normal hours of work or ordinary hours in the case of a shift worker on a public holiday observed in accordance with Clause 36 Public Holidays, will be paid at the rate of double time and a half of the base rate of pay. - 15.3 Subclauses 15.1 and 15.2 will not apply in respect of any day on which the time worked in addition to the ordinary hours is less than 30 minutes. - 15.4 Time off in lieu of overtime - (a) In lieu of payment for overtime an employee, on request, may be allowed time off proportionate to the payment to which the employee is entitled but if the employee so requests in writing, will be allowed such time off up to a maximum of five days in each year of service. - (b) Time off will be taken at a time convenient to the employer. - (c) A casual employee may not elect to accrue time off in lieu of payment of overtime rates. - 15.5 Notwithstanding anything contained in this clause, an employee whose salary exceeds that determined from time to time as the maximum payable to an employee at Level G-8 or P-3 will: - (a) Be entitled to the benefit of the provisions of this clause if rostered to work regular overtime or is instructed by the employer to hold themselves on-call in accordance with the provisions of subclause 15.9. - (b) In all other cases, but subject to the provisions of subclause 15.3, be allowed time off equivalent to the overtime worked.
-Such time off will be taken at a time convenient to the employer. - 15.6 Payment for overtime will be computed on the rate applicable to the day on which the overtime is worked, which will include any loading for afternoon or night shift, provided that, with the exception of overtime worked on public holidays, the maximum rate payable under this Agreement will not exceed double the base rate of pay.
+- 16.1 Subject to the provisions of subclauses 16.3 and 16.19, and except as provided in subclause 16.2, all time worked at the direction of the Employer outside an employee's ordinary working hours will be paid for at the rate of time and a half for the first three hours and double time thereafter. - 16.2 Overtime rates outside of ordinary working hours

-- 15.7 For the purpose of assessing overtime each day will stand alone. - 15.8 An employee required to work overtime beyond 2.00 pm or beyond 7.00 pm on any day will be allowed an unpaid break of at least 30 minutes between 12.00 noon and 2.00 pm or between 5.00 pm and 7.00 pm as the case may be.
+- (a) Subject to the provisions of subclauses 16.3 and 16.19, all time worked at the direction of the Employer outside an employee's ordinary working hours on any day between midnight and 6.00 am or on a Saturday after 12.00 noon or on a Sunday will be paid for at the rate of double time. - (b) Subject to the provisions of subclauses 16.3 and 16.19, all time worked at the direction of the Employer outside an employee's normal hours of work or ordinary hours in the case of a Shift Worker on a Public Holiday observed in accordance with Clause 37 Public Holidays, will be paid at the rate of double time and a half of the Base Rate of Pay. - 16.3 Subclauses 16.1 and 16.2 will not apply in respect of any day on which the time worked in addition to the ordinary hours is less than 30 minutes. - 16.4 Time off in lieu of overtime - (a) In lieu of payment for overtime an employee, on request, may be allowed time off proportionate to the payment to which the employee is entitled but if the employee so requests in writing, will be allowed such time off up to a maximum of five days in each year of service. - (b) Time off will be taken at a time convenient to the Employer. - (c) A Casual Employee may not elect to accrue time off in lieu of payment of overtime rates. - 16.5 Notwithstanding anything contained in this clause, an employee whose salary exceeds that determined from time to time as the maximum payable to an employee at Level G-8 or P-3 will: - (a) Be entitled to the benefit of the provisions of this clause if rostered to work regular overtime or if instructed by the Employer to hold themselves on-call in accordance with the provisions of subclause 16.9. - (b) In all other cases, but subject to the provisions of subclause 16.3, be allowed time off equivalent to the overtime worked.
+The time off will be taken at a time convenient to the Employer. - 16.6 Payment for overtime will be computed on the rate applicable to the day on which the overtime is worked, which will include any loading for afternoon or night shift, provided that, with the exception of overtime worked on Public Holidays, the maximum rate payable under this Agreement will not exceed double the Base Rate of Pay. - 16.7 For the purpose of assessing overtime each day will stand alone. - 16.8 An employee required to work overtime beyond 2.00 pm or beyond 7.00 pm on any day will be allowed an unpaid break of at least 30 minutes between 12.00 noon and 2.00 pm or between 5.00 pm and 7.00 pm.